Celtic vs Hearts predictions, team news, betting tips, odds and Bet Builder

 Celtic vs Hearts betting odds

-Sign up with William Hill to bet on this match.
+Sign up with William Hill to bet on today's big match.
 Here are the latest odds:

 |Market